-- iv.
+- 2. mandatory review of outcomes and communication of any proposed changes to the patient and to the case conference organiser. - iii.
+Require mandatory invitation of the patient (or delegate) to participate.
+Their attendance should be made possible if the patient chooses to do so. - iv.
 Require outcomes to be documented in writing, including agreed, shared decisions and informed consent. - v.
 Stipulate that participants have the option to attend face to face, by videoconference, or over the telephone. - vi.
-Recommend that outcomes be uploaded to My Health Record by the GP (or delegate). - d. update explanatory notes to: - include that the GP may not always be the clinician who is the primary care provider for the patient (e.g. complex paediatric patients are sometimes managed by a general or community paediatrician) and that in such cases, there should be mandatory participation of the patient's primary care provider; and - ii. clarify that GP participation or review of outcomes should not be a prerequisite for the item being claimed by other participants - e. introduce six new treatment planning case conference items to discuss available treatment options with other members of the treatment team to: - i.
-Require the organiser to send pre-briefing material to participants prior to the conference, and to prepare a written document for the conference that outlines treatment options. - ii.
+Recommend that outcomes be uploaded to My Health Record by the GP (or delegate). - d. update explanatory notes to: - include that the GP may not always be the clinician who is the primary care provider for the patient (e.g. complex paediatric patients are sometimes managed by a general or community paediatrician) and that in such cases, there should be mandatory participation of the patient's primary care provider; and - ii. clarify that GP participation or review of outcomes should not be a prerequisite for the item being claimed by other participants - e. introduce six new treatment planning case conference items to discuss available treatment options with other members of the treatment team to: - Require the organiser to send pre-briefing material to participants prior to the conference, and to prepare a written document for the conference that outlines treatment options.

+- ii.
 Encourage GP participation (either face to face, over the phone or by videoconference). - iii.
 Stipulate that while final treatment decisions must be made by/with the patient (unless there are exceptional circumstances), patient participation in initial treatment option discussion is not mandatory. - iv.
-Recommend that outcomes be uploaded to My Health Records, with the responsibility for uploading resting with the case conference organiser (refer to Recommendation 13). - f. maintain the current distinction between organiser/coordinator and provider participant roles; - g. introduce a new time tier for less than 15 minutes for each of the three categories; and - h. stipulate a minimum of 3 attendees of different disciplines at each case conference, which can include consultant specialists, GPs, AHPs, and nurse practitioners (refer to Recommendation 8) but should not include patients or carers.
+Recommend that outcomes be uploaded to My Health Record, with the responsibility for uploading resting with the case conference organiser (refer to Recommendation 18). - f. maintain the current distinction between organiser/coordinator and provider participant roles; - g. introduce a new time tier for less than 15 minutes for each of the three categories; and - h. stipulate a minimum of 3 attendees of different disciplines at each case conference, which can include consultant specialists, GPs, AHPs, and nurse practitioners (refer to Recommendation 12) but should not include patients or carers